Where to Ski in December

 The kids will always be entertained with an indoor climbing wall, air hockey table, pool table and a large indoor swimming pool.

-For a family of first-timers, rusty skiers, or even those more experienced, Kvitfjell's range of gentle and more challenging terrain provides a great mix for everyone to enjoy.
-The family-friendly resort receives consistent snowfall from late autumn and is regularly one of the first resorts to open for skiing each winter, even as early as November.
+For a group of first-timers, rusty skiers, or even those more experienced, Kvitfjell's range of gentle and more challenging terrain provides a great mix for everyone to enjoy.
+This family-friendly resort receives consistent snowfall from late autumn and is regularly one of the first resorts to open for skiing each winter - even as early as November.

-For more confident skiers, there are several dedicated off-piste areas where you can get in your first powder turns of the season and the highly rated Olympiabakken downhill course, which hosts the World Cup each year.
+For more confident skiers, there are several dedicated off-piste areas in Kvitfjell where you can get in your first powder turns of the season.
+There's the highly rated Olympiabakken course, which hosts the World Cup each year.

 A family has fun on the Kvitfjell slopes © Norway Home of Skiing